Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels: Changes in activity levels

 where $t$ is the date, which takes values between $-120$ and $+120$ and equals 0 in the day of the moderation measure; $y_t$ is statistic we are modeling; and $i_t$ is an indicator variable equal to 1 for days following the moderation measure (\ie, $t>0$), and 0 otherwise.
 Our model assumes that daily activity levels (for the different metrics) can be approximated by a line (defined by coefficients $\alpha_0$ and $\beta_0$), which, post-migration, can change both its intercept ($\alpha$) and its slope ($\beta$).
 We analyze these changes to understand the impact of platform migrations on the communities at hand.

-We exclude data from a ``grace period'' of 15 days before and after the moderation measure.
-This accounts for the bursty behavior happening to user activity metrics in the days around the migration.
-For example, for newcomers, many of the users who migrated to the new website (\texttt{thedonald.win} or \texttt{incels.co}) choose new usernames, which creates a spike in the metric.
+We exclude data from a ``grace period'' of 15 days before and after the moderation measure. \footnote{We stress that our results are robust to changes in this parameter: we have experimented with different window sizes (e.g. 7 and 21 days), obtaining largely the same results} This accounts for the bursty behavior happening on user activity metrics in the days around the migration.
+For example, for newcomers, many of the users who migrated to the new website (thedonald.win or incels.co) choose new usernames, which creates a spike in the metric.
 However, this initial spike is not interesting to capture the overall trend of newcomers in the website, and the grace period addresses that.
 Additionally, there were a few days on which the Pushshift ingest had problems or where there was a large volume of spam-like content.
-The values for the statistics on these dates are depicted as gray dots in \Figref{fig:trends} and were not considered to fit the models.
+The values for the statistics on these dates are depicted as gray crosses in \Figref{fig:trends} and were not considered to fit the models.
 Both coefficients and 95\% CI for each parameter in the regressions are shown in \Tabref{tab:rdd}.

-\xhdr{Newcomers} The first column of \Figref{fig:trends} shows the number of daily newcomers in each community (as described in \Secref{sec:methods-user}).
-We find that, for both communities, there was a significant \emph{decrease} in the influx of newcomers following the migrations.
-The TD community saw a significant decrease in the offset of around 78 daily newcomers ($\alpha = -77.8$).
+\xhdr{Newcomers} The first row of \Figref{fig:trends} shows the number of daily newcomers in each community (as described in \Secref{sec:methods-user}).
+We find that, for both communities, there was a significant \emph{decrease} in the influx of newcomers following the migration.
+The TD community saw a significant decrease of around 78 daily newcomers ($\alpha = -77.8$).
 This represents a percent change of around $-30\%$ of the \emph{M}ean \emph{V}alue \emph{B}efore the community-level \emph{I}ntervention (referred to as \emph{MVBI} henceforth), \ie, the drop represents roughly 30\% of the average daily value in the pre-migration period.
-The decrease was even more substantial for the Incel community, which experienced around 215 fewer newcomers a day ($\alpha = -215.4$), roughly $-150\%$ of the \emph{MVBI} (note that the drop was therefore \emph{bigger} than the pre-migration average).
+The decrease was even more substantial for the Incel community, which experienced around $215$ fewer newcomers a day ($\alpha = -215.4$), roughly $-150\%$ of the \emph{MVBI} (note that the drop was, therefore, \emph{bigger} than the pre-migration average).
 Furthermore, the Incel community had a significant increasing trend before the migration ($\beta_0 = 0.9$), which was weakened in the post-migration period ($\beta = -0.9$).